Peter Crawford (land surveyor): Americas

 As news came of the California Gold Rush in 1848, many men from the Oregon Territory were enticed to seek fortunes.
 Although Peter had his claim, he did not have any property that could be converted to cash so he could afford passage to California.
 Being a surveyor, he would survey town sites and claims.
 For his services he would receive lots in payments and even payments in wheat.
 Accumulating a sizable amount of wheat, he had a portion ground, which he sold for cash, gave a portion to newly arriving emigrants and traded the balance for an ox, which he sold to a butcher.
-In the spring of 1848, at the request of Henry Williamson, Peter surveyed for a town site on the north bank of the Columbia River, just west of Hudson Bay Company's Fort Vancouver.
+In the spring of 1848, at the request of Henry Williamson, Peter surveyed for a town site on the north bank of the Columbia River, just west of Hudson's Bay Company's Fort Vancouver.
 Mr. Williamson called the town Vancouver City, to differentiate between the town and the fort.
 This would later be shortened to the city of Vancouver.
 In early 1849, began his journey seeking a fortune prospecting in the California Gold Rush.
 Upon arrival in San Francisco, he engaged in mining operations for seven months until returning to settle his land claim on the Cowlitz River in October.
 The following spring he planted an apple orchard and built a house, which burned by fire in 1851.
 In 1850, he began laying out and platting other early towns in northwest Oregon, including Milwaukie, Milton, St. Helens, Rainer and Columbia City.
 He also surveyed for additions to Oregon City.

 In 1852, Crawford participated and was a signing member of the Monticello Convention.
 On 25 November 1852, 44 regional settlers adopted a Memorial to Congress requesting separation from Oregon Territory and the creation of a separate territory due to a number of issues they had with the Oregon government.
 Their request was successful and on 2 March 1853, President Millard Fillmore signed legislation that created the Territory of Washington.

 Having settled in Kelso in 1849, Peter served in a number of public capacities as the population grew.
-He served as a Justice of the Peace, Notary Public as well as being the first elected surveyor of Cowlitz County.
+He was a justice of the peace, a notary public as well as being the first elected surveyor of Cowlitz County.
 He was held the position of United States Deputy Surveyor.

 In 1881, Peter and his family moved to Vancouver.
 Three years later, in 1884, he platted his claim on the Cowlitz and founded the town of Kelso, which he named after his hometown of Kelso, Scotland.
 His home was converted into the first Kelso school.

 Personal

 Crawford married Zillah Patterson, born 3 February 1836, in 1854 and had five children.
-Their oldest son, William Patterson Crawford is considered one of builders of Portland.
+Their oldest son, William Patterson Crawford, is considered one of the builders of Portland.
 Zillah died on 26 July 1888, followed by Peter on 10 June 1889.